z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_02_HelloWorld.md

 BASIC and hence is extremely simple. stdio, from the world of C, is vastly more powerful.
 It looks a bit strange in 32 columns.

 The stdio library talks to a "driver."
-The driver is the part of the Z88DK code which handles the screen, input and output.
+A driver is some Z88DK code that is attached to the end of a byte stream.
+These drivers can handle screen output and keyboard input like PRINT and INPUT do in basic.

 ### Hello World